-Community Facilities Sector Four is proposed to be developed as a child care centre, place of worship and community premises.
-These co-located facilities will be conveniently located towards the northern part of the DCP area, where the residential development is expanding.
-The child care centre will meet the needs of the local residents, and the place of worship and community premises is intended to satisfy a range of community needs locally.
+Community Facilities Sector Eight is proposed to be developed as a community premises.
+This facility will be conveniently located in the central western part of the DCP area.
+The community premises is intended to satisfy a range of needs for the growing community.